bencornelis/pizza-builder/README.md

 ## About

-Single page app built with Javascript and jQuery, with the following features:
+Single page app built with Javascript and jQuery.

+Features:

 - users can choose size, cheese amount, and toppings for a pizza, and view its updated cost
 - users can add and delete pizzas from a shopping cart and see the total cost update